elliot-a/grunt-git-batch-clone/README.md

 > Clones multiple git repos into the specified folders.

 This plugin enables you to install and setup multiple git repos into a specified folder structure.
-You can then run commands on each folder such as ```npm install```.
+You can then install npm and bower dependencies or run commands on each folder such as ```grunt build```.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`